ProfessorManhattan/ansible-androidstudio/CONTRIBUTING.md

 ## ➤ Commenting

 We strive to make our roles easy to understand.
 Commenting is a major part of making our roles easier to grasp.
-Several types of comments are supported in such a way that they tie into our automated documentation generation system.
-This project uses [ansible-autodoc](project.autodoc) to scan through specially marked up comments and generate documentation out of them.
-The module also allows the use of markdown in comments so feel free to bold, italicize, and `code_block` as necessary.
-Although it is perfectly acceptable to use regular comments, in most cases, you should use one of the following types of _special_ comments:
+Several types of comments are supported in such a way that they are extracted and injected into our documentation.
+This project uses [mod-ansible-autodoc](https://pypi.org/project/mod-ansible-autodoc/) (a pet project of ours and a fork of [ansible-autodoc](https://pypi.org/project/ansible-autodoc/)) to scan through specially marked up comments and generate documentation out of them.
+The module also allows the use of markdown in comments so feel free to **bold**, _italicize_, and `code_block` as necessary.
+Although it is perfectly acceptable to use regular comments, in most cases you should use one of the following types of _special_ comments:

 - [Variable comments](#variable-comments)
 - [Action comments](#action-comments)